sean-atkinson/row_health_wellness_program_analysis/README.md

 - Hair Growth Supplements (347 claims per month) and Vitamin B+ Advanced Complex (249 claims per month) were our most claimed products.
 - Interestingly, while Hair Growth Supplements saw a steady rise throughout the year, Vitamin B+ Advanced Complex claims peaked in the spring.

-<b>June 2023 claims</b>
-- Total claims: 1,069.
-- Total cost: $137K.
-- Total covered amount: $83k.

 <b>Top hair products for June 2023 </b>
 - Hair Vitamins Trio ($18K) and Hair Growth Supplements ($12K) had highest claim amounts.
 - All other hair products didn't break the $1k mark.
-This mimicks the pattern for the year where Hair Vitamins Trio ($110k) and Hair Growth Supplements ($90k) are our top performers and Hair and Nail Wellbeing ($3.5K) and Hair Vitamins II ($459)lag behind by quite some distance.
+This mimicks the pattern for the year where Hair Vitamins Trio ($110k) and Hair Growth Supplements ($90k) are our top performers while Hair and Nail Wellbeing ($3.5K) and Hair Vitamins II ($459) lag behind by quite some distance.

 <b>Claims and claim amounts by state in 2023</b>
 - NJ has the most claims (3,964) and has claimed the highest amount ($479K).